 Gail Gensler at NW Children's Environmental Health Forum

-In-person meetings are generally held monthly on the second Thursday of the month from September through June at a rotating location in and around Seattle and can be attended virtually.
+In-person meetings are held monthly on the second Thursday of the month from September through June at a rotating location in and around Seattle and can be attended virtually.
 These meetings provide opportunities to network with colleagues, share ideas and hear presentations from leading researchers and other experts.
 Please join this partnership to receive meeting announcements.

 The ScienceServ is moderated by Lorelei Walker, PhD, MPH, CHE’s program manager.